openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_objective/Readme.md

 # Z-Stage (Objective) Cube
 This is the repository for the Z-Stage (Objective) Cube.
+It moves the objective with respect to a fixed sample.

+To acquire the STL-files use the [UC2-Configurator](https://uc2configurator.netlify.app/).
+The files themselves are in the [RAW](../RAW/STL) folder.
+The module can be built using injection-moulded (IM) or 3D-printed (3DP) cubes.

 		This page will be updated soon!

-The stl-files can be found in the folder [STL](./STL).

 ## Purpose
 In microscopy one often needs the ability to move the objective along the optical axis in order to refocus a given 3D sample.